rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudnetworks-api.rst

 Learn about Cloud Networks in SDK QuickStart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the
-:rax-dev:`SDK QuickStart for Cloud Networks <docs/cloud-networks/getting-started>`,
+:rax-dev-quickstart:`SDK QuickStart for Cloud Networks <cloud-networks/getting-started>`,
 you can see some of the same steps that are documented in the API's Getting Started Guide.
 For example, both the API-focused and SDK-focused documents